r0b0/debian-installer/README.md

 ## Details

-- 2 GPT disk partitions are created on the designated disk drive: UEFI ESP partition (1GB) and a [LUKS](https://cryptsetup-team.pages.debian.net/cryptsetup/README.Debian.html) device (rest of the drive)
+- GPT disk partitions are created on the designated disk drive:
+  - UEFI ESP partition
+  - Optional swap partition - LUKS encrypted
+  - Root partition - [LUKS](https://cryptsetup-team.pages.debian.net/cryptsetup/README.Debian.html) encrypted (rest of the drive)
-- GPT root partition is [auto-discoverable](https://www.freedesktop.org/software/systemd/man/systemd-gpt-auto-generator.html)
+- GPT root and swap partition is [auto-discoverable](https://www.freedesktop.org/software/systemd/man/systemd-gpt-auto-generator.html)
 - Btrfs subvolumes will be called `@` for `/` (marked as default) and `@home` for `/home`, the top-level subvolume will be mounted to `/root/btrfs1`
 - The system is installed using an image from the live iso.
 This will speed up the installation significantly.
 - [Dracut](https://github.com/dracutdevs/dracut/wiki/) is used instead of initramfs-tools